sushanthnandeti/sushanthnandeti/README.md

 # 💫 About Me:
-I’m Sushanth Nandeti, a passionate Software Engineer with a Master’s in Computer Science from Pace University, New York, and over 3 years of experience building innovative, scalable, and user-centric software solutions.
+I’m Sushanth Nandeti, a passionate Software Engineer with a Master’s in Computer Science from Pace University, New York, and experience in building innovative, scalable, and user-centric software solutions.
 My expertise spans across full-stack development, cloud infrastructure, CI/CD pipelines, and AI-powered applications, with a focus on delivering high-performance systems that drive business success.
 From e-commerce platforms and AI-driven SaaS tools to stock trading and finance applications, I thrive on solving complex challenges and creating impactful technology solutions.

 My work often involves leveraging technologies React.js, Node.js, Django, FastAPI and cloud services (AWS) to create scalable and efficient architectures.
 I also have hands-on experience with state management libraries like Redux and Zustand, which have enabled me to enhance application performance and deliver seamless user experiences.